Chubu, City Guides, Kanto, Road Trip

 Day 5: Kusatsu

 Kusatsu is such a charming little town.
-The entire vibe of the city reminds me of Spirited Away, and it’s made extra whimsical on cold nights since the natural hot spring would occasionally stir up steam into the air.
-Many visitors would dress up in a Yukata (Japanese summer wear) and Geta (wooden slipper) while going to an onsen.
+The entire vibe of the city reminds me of the famous Ghibli movie Spirited Away, and it’s made extra whimsical on cold nights since the natural hot spring occasionally stirs up steam into the air.
+Many visitors would dress up in a Yukata (Japanese summer wear) and Geta (wooden slipper) while going to an onsen, adding to the whimsical feel of the town.

 Yubatake at Kusatsu